-Project partners will continue to meet during the 2013-14 refinement period to consider high capacity transit options, guide transit Service Enhancement Plan decisions and move forward with strategic project development for priorities identified in the Southwest Corridor Shared Investment Strategy.
+Project partners will continue to meet during the 2013-1014 refinement period to consider high capacity transit options and guide transit Service Enhancement Plan decisions and strategic project development for priorities identified in the Southwest Corridor Shared Investment Strategy.

 Project partners will collaborate to develop an implementation structure that maximizes the potential for project success.
 This structure will consider: